 Yet by 1968, less than a decade later, the Whitney Museum of American Art in New York was already hosting a solo exhibition dedicated to his cubes and cuboids made of wood, steel and Perspex.
 As a result, within the same year he was able to purchase a five-story building in New York’s SoHo district suitable for his growing collection of Alvar Aalto and Gerrit Rietvelt furniture.
 Admittedly, back then the area around 101 Spring Street was still a run-down industrial district and the cast-iron structure from the 19th century was full of waste and desperately in need of a makeover, but for Judd the purchase was nevertheless a huge leap forward.
 It brought him closer to his life-long vision of creating a place where he could exhibit his works and those of other artists he admired – including John Chamberlain, Dan Flavin, David Novros, Claes Oldenburg and Frank Stella – permanently and in the best possible setting.

-Judd had never planned to open a museum; rather, he designed the building as a studio and home for himself and his wife at the time, dancer Julie Fincher, as well as their son Flavin.
+Judd had never planned to open a museum; rather, he designed the building as a studio and home for himself and his wife at the time, dancer Julie Fincher, as well as their son Flavin and daughter Rainer.
 Back then, life in an old industrial building was a somewhat unconventional and uncomfortable undertaking.
 The five open, light-suffused levels were the perfect place to showcase Judd’s collection of art and design objects, but the enormous rooms could not be heated properly and machine oil continued to seep from the floors for years after the family moved in.
 Judd renovated the building bit by bit, adapting it to his needs, but did so very cautiously in order to preserve its “industrial character”.

 The artist assigned a specific function to each of the five floors, whereby the second floor was dedicated entirely to cooking and eating.
 Around a large range, which had been part of the building’s original fittings, Judd installed a large, stainless-steel sink unit and an industrial dishwasher.
 On top of the kitchen units sat an oversized slicing machine that was too big for domestic use, testament to his penchant for gastronomic kitchen appliances.
 Judd found pleasure in the simple, functional design of machines and the robust, timeless quality of their materials.
 In the kitchen, stainless steel and wood play a major role, and Judd used the latter to design his own shelves, a table with twelve chairs and a chaise longue for the dining area.